-If any of the definitions in this Chapter conflict with definitions in other chapters of the Marin County Code, except for Article V, Chapters 22.60 - 22.70 in which case which any definition contained therein shall prevail, these definitions shall prevail for the purposes of determining the conformity of development in the Coastal Zone with the Marin County Local Coastal Program this Development Code.
+If any of the definitions in this Chapter conflict with definitions in other chapters of the Marin County Code, except for Article V, Chapters 22.60 - 22.70 in which case which any definition contained therein shall prevail, these definitions shall prevail for the purposes of this Development Code.
 If a word used in this Development Code is not defined in this Chapter, or other Titles of the County Code, the most common dictionary definition is presumed to be correct.